4-Methylsalicylic acid

 4-Methylsalicylic acid is an organic compound with the formula CH3C6H3(CO2H)(OH).
 It is a white solid that is soluble in basic water and in polar organic solvents.
 Its functional groups include a carboxylic acid and a phenol group.
 It is one of four isomers of methylsalicylic acid, including the naturally occurring 6-methylsalicylic acid.
 The compound has few applications.
+It is produced by carboxylation of sodium para-cresolate:

-It can be prepared by hydroxylation of 4-methylbenzoic acid.
+It has been prepared by hydroxylation of 4-methylbenzoic acid.